What Made Judy Garland's Life So Incredibly Tragic

 Judy, a biopic out September 27, is set during a series of now-famous performances Garland did at London’s Talk of the Town nightclub in 1969.
 Later that year, Garland would die of a barbiturate overdose.
 She was 47.

-Rather than imitating the famous actress and singer, Renee Zellweger — herself an icon with a complicated relationship to Hollywood — reinvents the iconic actress and singer in Judy.
+Rather than imitating the famous actress and singer, Renee Zellweger — herself an icon with a complicated relationship to Hollywood — reinvents the iconic actress and singer in Judy, a performance that earned her an Oscar nomination for Best Actress.
 While Judy has some flashbacks, here’s what you need to know about the tragedy of Judy Garland.

 She was set on a path to stardom at a young age.